When full time firefighter recruitment takes place, the selection process is outlined below:

-Stage 1 – Element 1 – Registration and sift (now closed)
+Stage 1 – Element 1 – Online registration and sift

-This stage includes a behavioural questionnaire and a situational judgement test.
+This stage includes a behavioural style questionnaire and a situational judgement test.

 Stage 2 – Online Tests

-On successfully passing stage 1, applicants progress to undertake the following online assessments:
+On successfully passing stage 1, applicants progress to undertake the following online Fire and Rescue Service tests:

 - Numerical reasoning